rkarpeles/brotenfamily/wp-content/themes/adapt-child/dev_notes/task-list.md

  ### TASKS

+ - Un-alphabetize the list of portfolio links.
+Put them in family order

 - add Chrome Frame for IE7 peeps

-- figure out how to transfer videos from the old blog

 - change "username" in comments to "Name"